Vonage/vonage-node-sdk/README.md

 KEY=<your key> SECRET=<your secret> FROM_NUMBER=<from number> TO_NUMBER=<to number> MAX_DIGITS=<max digits> ANSWER_URL=<your answer url> PIN_CODE=<your pin code> node test/nexmo_test.js
 ```

-Please remeber to substitute the values!
+Please remember to substitute the values!

 The MIT License (MIT)
 =====================